Imagine you could go to bed every night as a slightly improved version of yourself than when you woke up.

 You just need to make a teeny-tiny improvement each day.
 And you do this by developing a habit of learning.

-Because there’s really no better way to create an improved version of ourselves than learning.
+Because there’s really no better way to create an improved version of ourselves than by learning.

-If you spend 20 minutes finding more about yourself, you inch closer to self-discovery.
+If you spend 20 minutes finding out more about yourself, you inch closer to self-discovery.

 If you take on one challenge and complete it daily, you’re moving closer to your ideal self.